 Generally, a company can't require a worker to become a full union member as a condition of employment, but the worker may have to pay at least some portion of union dues, depending on the basis of his or her objection to the union and the laws of the state where the employer is located.

-Unionized work situations generally fall into one of three categories: open shop, agency shop, and union shop.
+Unionized work situations generally are either open shop or agency shop.
 The type of shop that exists within a unionized bargaining unit will be spelled out in the contract between the union representing that unit and the employer.
 Ask the union representative for a copy of the contract governing your job before you sign up for union membership.

 However, the NLRA also allows states to prohibit these agreements, and many states have done so.
 In these states, workers who decide not to join the union cannot be required to pay any fees to the union, nor can they be fired or otherwise penalized for failing to do so.
 These statutes, called "right to work" laws, basically require that every unionized workplace be an "open shop," in which workers are free to choose whether or not to join or support the union.